 Sorry, you must log in to save an item.

-You already know there are plenty of different hair types, from thin hair to curly hair to damaged hair, but did you know that your strands also have a certain level of porosity and that these levels can differ greatly from one person to another?
-Perhaps even more importantly, your hair’s porosity levels can and should determine how you go about your regular hair care routine, including which system of shampoo and conditioner you use and which type of leave-in hair care products you reach for.
+You already know that there are plenty of different hair types, from thin hair to curly hair to damaged hair, but did you know that your strands also have a certain level of porosity and that these levels (ranging from low porosity hair to high porosity hair) can differ greatly from one person to another?
+Perhaps even more importantly, your hair’s porosity level can—and should—determine how you go about your regular hair care routine, including which system of shampoo and conditioner you use and which type of leave-in hair care products you reach for.
 Not sure whether your strands are porous?
 Maybe you don't even know what that means.
-Keep reading to learn about what hair porosity is and how it could impact your daily hair care routine.
+Keep reading to learn about what hair porosity is, how to conduct your own hair porosity test, and how hair porosity levels could impact your daily hair care routine.

-Just like your skin, your hair also has pores—although not the same type.
+If something is porous, per Merriam-Webster, it possesses or is full of pores.
+And just like your skin, your hair also has pores—although not the same type.
 All hair is porous, but damaged strands are even more intensely porous, according to the National Center for Biotechnology Information (NCBI).
 In simple terms, hair porosity refers to a strand of hair’s ability to absorb and hold moisture.
 Hair that has high porosity can absorb the most moisture, or water, but it's unable to hold onto this moisture (which is not a good thing, since you want to keep your strands hydrated).
+On the other end of the spectrum is low porosity hair.
 When your hair has less or very little porosity, it’s able to hold onto moisture better, which helps to keep it from looking dry and damaged.
 When retained, this moisture can help reduce static and frizz.

 According to the NCBI, the study they conducted on the topic of hair porosity looked into two possible factors, UV exposure and hair bleaching, that may have an impact on the hair and increase its porosity levels.
-In addition to avoiding excessive or limiting chemical treatments (including bleaching and coloring your strands), as well as protecting your hair from the sun, there are also certain steps you can take in your hair care routine to help prevent hair from becoming porous and help manage hair that is already porous.
-Keep reading for our best tips.
+In addition to avoiding excessive or limiting chemical treatments (including bleaching and coloring your strands), as well as protecting your hair from the sun, there are also certain steps you can take in your hair care routine to help prevent hair from becoming porous and help manage hair that is already porous—but more on those later.

 If you’re convinced that your strands are highly porous, don’t panic.
 The overall goal of your hair care regimen from now on should be to manage your damaged strands, and there are plenty of products to help you do so.